 If you’re hoping to experience the magic of the Sistine Chapel without literally standing shoulder-to-shoulder with hundreds of your new closest friends, plan a Friday evening excursion to the Vatican!

 The museums are only open at night on Fridays from April-October, so they’re far from deserted–but the crowds are much thinner than during the day, and overall we had a much more pleasant experience.

 You can also book individual tickets to experience the Vatican Museums & Sistine Chapel at night!

 Check out a rooftop bar.

-What better way to enjoy a glass of prosecco in Rome than by sipping it at a beautiful rooftop bar?
+What better way to enjoy a glass of prosecco or a classic spritz in Rome than by sipping it at a beautiful rooftop bar?

 Rooftop bars in Rome, especially on warm summer nights with a sunset, are the perfect way to start an evening in Rome.